-٧ Requirement 1 The SIP meets all of the requirements set forth in North Carolina General Statute 115C-105.27.
+.
+V Requirement 1 The SIP meets all of the requirements set forth in North Carolina 1 General Statute 115C-105.27.
 2 The members of the School Improvement Team and their position titled are included with this plan.
-3 All required components (student achievement, excellent educators, and healthy/safe/responsible students) have been addressed in this plar in some meaningful way.
-4 Relevant achievement (proficiency) targets as identified by the data have been addressed in this plan.
+All required components (student achievement, excellent educators, 3 and healthy/safe/responsible students) have been addressed in this plan 1 in some meaningful way.
+4 Relevant achievement (proficiency) targets as identified by the data 4 have been addressed in this plan.
 5 Instructional objectives address growth.
 EVAAS is explicitly mentioned somewhere in the plan as a resource/tool/objective/strategy.
-6 Professional development has been included in this plan ٧ 7 Safe school plans have been included in this plan.
+6 Professional development has been included in this plan V 7 Safe school plans have been included in this plan.
 (This is managed separately and is coordinated with A. Justice).
 8 Waivers have been included in this plan (if applicable, see Gibbs).
 9 Financial flexibility and budget information have been included in this plan.
-10 All eligible staff members were given the opportunity to vote on the School Improvement Plan by means of secret ballot on This plan reflects the requirements for Title I School-wide Schools
+All eligible staff members were given the opportunity to vote on the School Improvement Plan by means of secret ballot on 12/6/16 10 (Date) The results of the vote were as follows: 29 - // / / / / / / / / / / / / / / / / / 29 For 0 Against 0 Abstain

+This plan reflects the requirements for Title I School-wide Schools